logzio/logz-docs/_source/logzio_collections/_security-sources/bitdefender.md

 ##### Contact support to request custom parsing assistance

-The logs will require customized parsing so they can be effectively mapped in Kibana. <a href="mailto:help@logz.io?subject=Requesting parsing assistance for bitdefender security logs &body= Hi!
-Please be in touch with further instructions regarding parsing for Bitdefender security logs.
-Thanks!">Email Logz.io Support</a> to request custom parsing assistance.
+The logs will require customized parsing so they can be effectively mapped in Kibana.

+[Email our support](mailto:help@logz.io?subject=Requesting%20parsing%20assistance%20for%20Bitdefender%20security%20logs&body=Hi!%20Please%20be%20in%20touch%20with%20further%20instructions%for%20parsing%20Bitdefender%20security%20logs.%20Thanks!) to request custom parsing assistance.

 </div>